 The main form of construction in Ridgecrest is single-story wood-frame structures; these structures are mainly constructed with stucco walls and have slab-on-grade foundation (personal communication, Keith Porter, 2019).
 Engineering experience indicates that this form of construction performs well during seismic excitations.
 Field reports after the M6.4 and M7.1 events, anecdotal reports from Ridgecrest residents, and observations made by the reconnaissance team from the outside of many such structures support the past experience.
-There was a report of a single fire break out after the M6.4 event, which was suggested to be due to a gas leak from gas pipe rupture (Figure 43).
-There have been reports of multiple fire breakouts after the M7.1 event, which may be due to gas leaks.
+There was a report of a single fire break out after the M6.4 event, which was suggested to be due to a gas leak from gas pipe rupture (Figure 46).